There is a set process that all agents need to follow when approaching a player or their family in relation to discussing playing management.

 Whilst the player is participating in a state body finals series;

-Whilst a player is participating in the National Under 16 and/or Under 18 Championships;
+Whilst a player is participating in any National Championships;

 During a period commencing 7 days before the player's secondary school or university exams and concluding after those exams are completed;